eugoteams/nextjs-custom-audio-component/README.md

 #### Note:

-In the index when the onPlayerNextTrack and onPlayerPrevTrack events i have just incremented the trackID where as you can also move playercurrentTime to +5s /-5s.Same with onTrackPlayEnded .
+In the index.js file when the onPlayerNextTrack and onPlayerPrevTrack events occur i have just incremented the trackID where as you can also move playercurrentTime to +5s /-5s.Same with onTrackPlayEnded .